ImrozNezami/Banana-Speak/README.md

 # Banana Speak
-Here you can enter your sentence in English and you will get the content tramslated to Banana/Minion Language
+Here you can enter your sentence in English and you will get the content translated to Banana/Minion Language